 Do you ever ask yourself “Why don’t other people treat me as well as I treat them?”

 Afterall, you’re so considerate and kind to them – it seems like a mystery that they don’t return that behaviour.

 The chances are that you’re approaching these relationships from a very common limiting belief; the idea that “you need to please people”.

 It’s so very common.
 Many of us pick up this idea in early childhood as a way of getting much-needed love and attention from those who care for us.
-But, as adults, it no longer works because it’s hard to maintain a sense of happiness, when that happiness is dependent on others’ acceptance and approval.
-People are busy, they have their own lives and challenges to deal with, so they quite easily disregard you without meaning to be unkind.
+But, as adults, it no longer works because it’s hard to maintain a sense of happiness, when that happiness is dependent on other people’s acceptance and approval.
+Many of us lead busy lives; with our own challenges to deal with, and our dreams to follow – so we can quite easily disregard each other without meaning to be unkind.

 One way of knowing if you have this belief (and many people do) is to look at the following checklist.
 How many seem familiar to you?